-The 2013 Seán Dunne Young Writers' Award winners have been announced by Waterford City Council in advance of next week's awards ceremony on Thursday March 24 in Greyfriars, Waterford.
+The 2014 Seán Dunne Young Writers’ Award winners have been announced by Waterford City Council in advance of next week’s awards ceremony on Thursday March 20 in Greyfriars, Municipal Gallery, Waterford.

-Helen is a Dublin based writer and film maker, originally from Co.
-Louth.
-Helen receives €1,200 plus mentoring and an invitation to attend workshops at the Waterford Writers Weekend that takes place next week (21st – 24th March)
+Noel receives €1,200 plus mentoring and an invitation to attend workshops at the Waterford Writers Weekend that takes place next week (20th to 23rd of March).

-The Sean Dunne Young Writers' Awards were initiated in Waterford in 1996 as a commemorative celebration for the journalist, poet and editor Seán Dunne who had passed away at the age of 39.
+The Sean Dunne Young Writers Awards were initiated in Waterford in 1996 as a commemorative celebration for the journalist, poet and editor Seán Dunne who had passed away at the age of 39.
 An initiative of Waterford City Council the annual Awards are for up and coming writers who are 30 years old or younger.
-All are welcome to join us for the Awards Ceremony in Greyfriars Gallery, Waterford on Thursday 21st March at 7.30pm.

 For further information you can email us at email@example.com